On the Wilson-Fisher fixed point in the limit of integer spacetime dimensions: The two-dimensional CFT as a toy model

 Let us emphasize once more that the torus partition functions of the two theories agree exactly.
 This implies that the total multiplicity of non-Ising operators must vanish for every choice of Virasoro weights.
 In the case at hand, non-Ising operators either have zero multiplicity individually or operators with positive and negative multiplicities cancel each other.\footnote{On a similar note, the work \cite{Cao:2023psi} considered the continuation of $O(n)$ theories (in general dimensions) to non-integer $n$.
 In the limit of $n$ becoming an integer, it argued for $O(n)$ characters of poorly behaved representations to cancel with other representations.
-The two-dimensional $O(n)$ model discussed here is an explicit example where this phenomenon occurs.}
+The two-dimensional $O(n)$ model discussed here is an explicit example where this phenomenon occurs.
+See also \cite{Antunes:2024mfb}, for a similar discussion for the permutation group.}

 Operators that transform in $O(n)$ representations that are ill defined at $n = 1$ (because they have negative or vanishing multiplicity) cannot belong to the unitary subsector.
 However, there is no way to determine a priori whether an operator that transforms in a representation that survives as $n\to1$ lies in the Ising subsector or not.
 Examples include the spin field $\sigma$ and the operator $V$ discussed above.
 Both transform in the vector representation of $O(n)$, but only one of them belongs to the Ising subsector.